 Yes, You Can Wash an American Flag

-The U.S. Flag Code doesn’t contain any provisions about washing the American flag. meaning you can safely wash your American flag without violating this federal law.
+The United States Flag Code doesn’t contain any provisions about washing the American flag. meaning you can safely wash your American flag without violating this federal law.
 With that said, the U.S. Flag Code may indirectly require flag owners to wash their American flag.
 It specifically states flag owners should use care not to allow their American flag to get damaged or soiled.
 And if an American flag is in a poor condition, it should be retired or destroyed in a dignified manner.

 Washing Synthetic vs Organic American Flags

 American flags are available in synthetic as well as organic materials.
-The most common organic material used to make American flags is cotton, whereas the most common synthetic material used to make American flags is polyester.
+The most common organic material used to make American flags is Cotton, whereas the most common synthetic material used to make American flags is Polyester.
 Both materials have their own strengths and weaknesses, but you’ll generally find that cotton American flags are more delicate than their polyester counterpart.

 If you own a cotton American flag, you should probably hand wash it rather than trying to clean it in the washing machine.
 If you own a polyester American flag — or an American flag made of a similar synthetic material — though, you should be able to clean it in the washing machine if it’s not physically torn or tattered.